 It happens to everybody — as your 40s approach, your up-close vision begins to deteriorate.
 Fine text becomes blurry, and you find yourself holding books and newspapers farther and farther away just to be able to see.
 You, like millions of others, need reading glasses.
-For the individual who has never needed glasses, it can be an overwhelming task to figure out what reading glasses strength you need.
+For someone who has never needed glasses, it can be an overwhelming task to figure out what reading glasses strength you need.

 Follow these steps to find your reading glasses prescription:

 STEP 1: Decide on a pharmacy or retailer that has reading glasses.
 If it’s your first pair, it might be useful to visit a brick-and-mortar store so that you can try them on — this will help you not only with determining your prescription, but also with determining what color, shape, and size of readers looks best on you.